tofighsayahi/ChE_Utah_AirQuality_ML_Ozone/README.md

 ## Jupyter Notebooks

-If Jupyter notebooks do not open please look up the repository via the organization
+If Jupyter notebooks do not open please look up the repository via the organization ie. machine-learning-airu-ozone